Here’s the difference between a mortgage APR and interest rate

 That said: not all costs are represented in APR—such as your lender-required credit report, appraisal, inspection fees, and/or other third-party fees.
 You’ll want to find out what’s included so you have the most accurate understanding of the cost of the loan and can compare “apples to apples” between different lenders.

-Comparing APRs among lenders
+Comparing APRs vs interest rate among lenders

 The Consumer Finance Protection Bureau (CFPB) requires mortgage lenders to give you a Loan Estimate document within 3 business days of receiving your financial information.